HarshaVardhanKuppili/SQL-CTE-Views-Stored-Procedure-ETL-PowerBI-DAX-Measures-Power-Query-/README.md

 We need to decide and confirm one of the above and use it as first step on building architecture.

 Secret priciple - SOC - Seperation of Concerns - this is what is bronze, silver and gold layer does.
+Naming convention - should have standardised - camel case - kebab case - snake case - we are going with snake case.